-Kids can join Blueberry, a fun-loving puppet guide to engaging and insightful activities for students out of school for the summer months, on adventures across The Natural State.
+Get to know Blueberry, a fun-loving puppet guide to engaging and insightful activities for students out of school for the summer months, on adventures across The Natural State.
 A digital series will accompany the broadcast program.
-New content and activities will be released on Facebook each weekday morning beginning July 20.

 Check out a new episode each week!